danielhmeir/oneness/paths.md

 External path

 The external path is suitable for people who intuitively think that there is Something beyond our narrow perception of the physical world.

-I am going to outline this path here…
+Go out into nature.
+Smell its fragrance, hear its sounds, look around.
+All this beauty is a veil between you and the Beyond.
+But at the same time each smell, sound, plant and animal is a tool of Beyond to interact with you.
+“Turn” towards Beyond, stand before It and stay in a permanent connection with it in every place where you are, in every action that you do.

+TO BE CONTINUED